MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 25
-Forcing someone to move their desk can be an exceptionally stressful experience for them.
+Forcing someone to move their desk might be an exceptionally stressful experience for them.
 And so on for every other sort of change.
 Be mindful when change happens and cushion the blow as much as you can.

 ---
 ### 26